Promote your participation in the BIO International Convention by engaging media in a variety of ways! We have outlined a number of ways you can

 Provide international or regional story angles that help tell your story.
 If you head an international delegation, host a special event and invite media to meet your dignitary, public official or ambassador.

-An initial list of registered media expected to attend the Convention will be made available by April 15, 2017.
+An initial list of registered media expected to attend the Convention will be made available in April 2018.
 The list will be shared every two weeks until the first day of Convention.
-For more information and to be added to the distribution list, please contact Stacey Matusko, Manager of Event & Health Communications.
+For more information and to be added to the distribution list, please contact Andrew Segerman.

 Make sure your organization’s attendees are aware of the press conference, and have copies of the advisory.
 Arm everyone with an elevator pitch and key messages for their networking.

 Place an op-ed with a target media outlet to run the morning of the press conference.
-Submit a related blog post in advance of the press conference to Theresa Brady for possible inclusion on BIO’s blog, BIOtechNOW.
+Submit a related blog post in advance of the press conference to Andrew Segerman for possible inclusion on BIO’s blog, BIOtechNOW.

 Talk to reporters who are remote about covering your press conference, interviewing experts and getting early copies of press materials.